dlccyes/nw-simulator/manual.md

-# NW Simulator + FIRE Calculator Usage Manual
+# Financial Planning Tools Usage Manual

-A comprehensive guide to using the net worth simulator with multi-country support.
+A comprehensive guide to using the FIRE Calculator and US Tax Comparison tools.

 **⚠️ Disclaimer: This is 95% vibe-coded.
 Accuracy not guaranteed.**